 File: DB-1

-ANNUAL BUDGET
+REGIONAL SCHOOL DISTRICT ANNUAL BUDGET

 The annual budget is the financial expression of the goals to the School Committee in meeting the needs of all students.

 The budget then requires an orderly and cooperative effort by the Committee, the staff, and the regional community to achieve the goals of the district.